JoeyHendricks/python-benchmark-harness/README.md

 ```bash
 pip install QuickPotato
 ```
-(Due note that QuickPotato is not yet released)
+(Do note that QuickPotato is not yet released)

 ### Intrusive Testing